ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

  This value is stored in the variable `start_time` before the code block is executed.
 After the code block, `time.time()` is called again to get the current time.
 The difference between the current time and `start_time` gives the total execution time.
 This elapsed time is formatted to five decimal places and printed.
+The `time` library is useful also in notebooks, when we want to get a detailed execution time log from the inside of a larger piece of code, e.g. a function.

 To get a more reliable estimate, for the small snippets of code we can use `timeit.repeat()` method.
 It executes the timing multiple times and provides a list of results, making it easier to analyze performance under changing environments.